Gradient Flow Sampler-based Distributionally Robust Optimization: Preliminaries

-\citet{wang2021sinkhorn} proposed an algorithm based on solving the dual formulation of this DRO problem.
-They developed a specialized two-level sampling procedure to estimate the gradient of the dual objective.
+Works such as \citet{sinha2020certifyingdistributionalrobustnessprincipled,wang2021sinkhorn} considered DRO problems with rather general loss functions as they are based on general-purpose continuous optimization rather than DRO reformulation techniques for special losses. \citet{wang2021sinkhorn} proposed a specialized algorithm solving the dual formulation of the DRO problem~\eqref{eq:main-ent-dro}.
 Different from their dual approach, this paper develops a unified gradient flow sampler framework that directly samples from the primal worst-case distribution that solves the inner problem.